Skip to main content

 **KDE Review checklist**

-- [ ] If from outside KDE, has completed the [Incubator](https://community.kde.org/Incubator) process
+- [ ] If from outside KDE, has completed the [Incubation](https://develop.kde.org/docs/getting-started/add-project/incubation/) process

 - [ ] Follows the [Android application ID naming rules](https://developer.android.com/build/configure-app-module?hl=en#set-application-id) (only alphanumeric characters and underscore, no hyphen)